Jeera Rice Recipe (Cumin Rice)

 - Please note that the jeera rice recipe is tried with aged basmati rice (premium quality only).
 To use newly harvested or other kinds of delicate rice, stovetop cooking in a pot is best.
 Use water as you would use to cook your plain basmati rice.
 The amount of water mentioned here are only for aged rice only, you may need to reduce if using other kinds of basmati rice.

 - You can also make this dish just by sautéing the spices in butter and then mixing with the precooked salted rice.
-For more details please check method 2 in step by step photos below.
+For more details please check recipe 2 in step by step photos below.

 Video